Air France La Premiere Routes: Which Flights Have New First Class?

 Bottom line

-Air France exclusively has its La Premiere first class cabin on just under two dozen Boeing 777-300ERs, operating select long haul flights out of Paris Charles de Gaulle (CDG).
-These planes are in the process of being reconfigured, and Air France has so far updated the interiors of three jets.
+Air France exclusively has its La Premiere first class cabin on around two dozen Boeing 777-300ERs, operating select long haul flights out of Paris Charles de Gaulle (CDG).
+These planes are in the process of being reconfigured, and Air France has so far updated the interiors of five jets.

-You’ll now find these updated 777-300ERs flying from Paris (CDG) to both New York (JFK) and Singapore (SIN) on select frequencies, and you can expect Los Angeles (LAX) and Tokyo (HND) to be next.
+You’ll now find these updated 777-300ERs flying from Paris (CDG) to both New York (JFK) and Singapore (SIN) on select frequencies, and you can expect Los Angeles (LAX) to be next, followed by Tokyo (HND).
 Obviously this is exciting for those in first class, but it’s also positive for those in business class, as that cabin has received a makeover as well.

 What do you make of Air France’s plans for its refreshed four cabin Boeing 777-300ERs?